Inventory - the first step in the substitution work

 Establish a list of chemicals

 Anyone who places a chemical product or an article on the market is responsible for ensuring that it does not pose a risk to humans or the environment.
-For chemical products there are requirements both in the Self-Control Ordinance in the Environmental Code and in the Swedish Work Environment Authority's regulations that a list of chemicals must exist.
+For chemical products there are requirements that a list of chemicals must exist both in the Self-Control Ordinance in the Environmental Code and in the Swedish Work Environment Authority's regulations.
 The purpose of a list of chemicals is to map which chemicals are handled in the business and whether they constitute a risk.
-The minimum requirement for a list of chemicals is that it must contain the name of the chemical product and the classification of the product in accordance with the CLP Regulation.
-The Swedish Chemicals Agency recommends that the chemical list also contains information about the product's substance content and the substances' classifications.
-It is then easier to ensure that laws and regulations in the chemical area are complied with.
-A list of chemicals can also be used to advantage to map chemical substances in materials and articles.
+Minimum requirements for a list of chemicals are among others that it must contain the name of the chemical product and the classification of the product in accordance with the CLP Regulation.
+The Swedish Chemicals Agency recommends that the list of chemicals also contains information about the product's substance content and the substances' classifications.
+That makes it easier to ensure that you are compliant with the laws and regulations in the chemical area.
+Similar to the use of lists for chemical products, digital logbooks can be used for articles and materials.

-A simple list of chemicals can be made in an Excel document, but there are also chemical management systems that help to document and keep track of the company's substances.
-Many companies choose to add additional information to their list, to be able to use them as documentation and basis in the work on chemicals.
-This facilitates the business's opportunities to conduct proactive work on chemicals and replace hazardous chemicals.
+A simple list of chemicals can be created in an Excel file, but there are also chemical management systems that help you to document and keep track of your substances.
+Various systems for documenting information on substances and chemical risks are available on the market, covering both chemical products and articles.
+Many companies choose to include additional information to their lists and logbooks, to be able to use them as documentation and as a foundation for their chemicals management work.
+This makes it easier to work proactively and to replace hazardous chemicals with safer alternatives.

 What chemicals are handled in the business?